freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid/divide-the-grid-into-an-area-template.md

   "footer footer footer";
 ```

-The code above merges the top three cells together into an area named `header`, the bottom three cells into a `footer` area, and it makes two areas in the middle row; `advert` and `content`. **Note:** Every word in the code represents a cell and every pair of quotation marks represent a row.
-In addition to custom labels, you can use a period (`.`) to designate an empty cell in the grid.
+The code above merges the top three cells together into an area named `header`, the bottom three cells into a `footer` area, and it makes two areas in the middle row; `advert` and `content`.
+Every word in the code represents a cell and every pair of quotation marks represent a row.
+Defining the areas won't have any visual effect until you assign an item to the area in the next step.

 # --instructions--

-Place the area template so that the cell labeled `advert` becomes an empty cell.
+Change the template so that `advert` area spans the left cell of the bottom two rows.

 # --hints--